 13 74 25

 The Australian Government has adopted the World Health Organization amendment to the International Health Regulations (2005) regarding the period of protection afforded by yellow fever vaccination, and the term of validity of the certificate.
 The period of protection and term of validity has changed from 10 years to the duration of the life of the person vaccinated.
-This is based on data demonstrating for the majority of recipients, a single dose of yellow fever vaccine results in life-long immunity.
+This is based on data demonstrating for the majority of recipients.

 From 16 June 2016, international yellow fever vaccination certificates presented at Australia’s border will be accepted even if the vaccination was given more than ten years ago.
 Individuals who cannot provide a yellow fever vaccination certificate at the border will still be required to go through border control processes when entering Australia.
 As is current practice, entry to Australia will not be refused on the basis of non-compliance with yellow fever monitoring and control requirements.

 Vaccination is still strongly recommended for travellers who have never been vaccinated for yellow fever and who intend to travel to countries where there is a risk of transmission.
 Border biosecurity processes will remain in place for unvaccinated travellers.

 Yellow Fever vaccine Stamaril® is available at ASMC for $140 per dose.
 Please remember to ask our doctor to stamp your travel vaccine record booklet with the official Australian Government Accredited Yellow Fever Vaccination Center stamp. (see sample below)